thijssnelleman/automated-reproducibility/review_template/review_general.md

 - For each experiment the LLM has linked it to one or more hypothesis
 - For each interpretation, the LLM has linked it to **one** experiment and **one** hypothesis.

+The LLM has been tasked to extract a hypothesis **including an expected outcome**.
+This may not always be the case for each study; it should be interpreted as a post-hoc hypothesis.

 Please answer the following questions:

 ## Hypotheses